phylosopher07/phylosopher07.github.io/_posts/2023-02-09-matrix-representation-of-qm.md

 ## Matrix representation of operators

-An operator can be represented as a matrix similary:
+An operator can be represented as a matrix similarly:

 \\[ T \longrightarrow
 \begin{bmatrix}